mattyoung101/omicron/omicontrol/README.md

 or the output of `echo %userprofile%`.
 In IntelliJ, you can also add this to the environment variables section in the run configuration.
 In the future there'll be a workaround for this but it's not been added yet.

-To run a release build on Windows, use the following command:
+To run a release build, use the following command:

 `java -XX:+UseStringDeduplication --illegal-access=deny -Dglass.win.uiScale=100% -jar omicontrol-<VERSION>.jar`